rofl0r/rcb2/README.md

 Even though the current version of `rcb2` is written in python, it is really quick, and the concept is so simple that it could easily be rewritten in a more performant language.

-`rcb2` currently supports a `-j N` parameter. if used, instead of compiling the required files directly, it writes a GNU make compatible makefile, and executes it with `-j N`, speeding up the build.

 At this point, all command line parameters are experimental.
 Run `rcb2 --help` to get a full list of options.